jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1b.md

 It is difficult to suppose that the reduction of price in one country was caused by the prohibition of exportation, while the reduction of price in another country was caused by the encouragement of exportation.

-155 Instead, this variation in the average money price of wheat is the effect of the gradual rise in the real value of silver in Europe, than of any fall in the real average value of wheat.
+{{< s v="155" >}} Instead, this variation in the average money price of wheat is the effect of the gradual rise in the real value of silver in Europe, than of any fall in the real average value of wheat.

 At distant periods of time, wheat is a more accurate measure of value than silver or any other commodity.
 After the discovery of the abundant American mines, wheat rose to 3-4 times its former money price, This change was universally ascribed to a fall in the real value of silver.
 If during the first 64 years of the 18th century, the average money price of wheat fell below what it was during most of the 17th century, we should in the same way impute this change, not to any fall in the real value of wheat, but to some rise in the real value of silver in Europe.

-156 People suspected that the real value of silver still continues to fall in Europe because of the high price of wheat during the past 10-12 years.
+{{< s v="156" >}} People suspected that the real value of silver still continues to fall in Europe because of the high price of wheat during the past 10-12 years.

 This high price of wheat is the effect of the extraordinary unfavourableness of the seasons.
 It is not permanent.